 1. What if the Internet disconnects during the broadcast?

-4. What if Wi-Fi gets overcrowded?
+4. What if the Wi-Fi gets overcrowded?

-1. Will it be loud enough?
+1. Will the audio stream be loud enough?

-2. What about sound quality?
-Which equipment impacts it?
+2. What equipment can impact sound quality?

 1. What if you cannot hear the remote interpreter?